git-hemant/simplyheart-privacy-policy/README.md

 We do not share Apple Health data because the App does not transmit it to us.

-If optional diagnostics are enabled, limited diagnostic information is processed by Google as our service provider for the purposes described in this Policy.
-We may also disclose information if required by applicable law, legal process, or a valid governmental request, or when reasonably necessary to protect rights, safety, and security.
+Simply Heart does not send diagnostic information to Google in version 1.0.
+We may disclose information if required by applicable law, legal process, or a valid governmental request, or when reasonably necessary to protect rights, safety, and security.
 Because Simply Heart has no user accounts and does not receive your health records, the information available to us is limited.

 ## 8. Data Retention and Security

+Apple Health data remains in Apple's HealthKit store and is protected by Apple's device and HealthKit security controls.
+Simply Heart accesses it only when necessary to provide requested features and does not maintain a separate server copy.

+Locally stored App preferences remain on your device until you change them, reset them, or delete the App.
+We use reasonable technical and organizational safeguards, but no method of electronic storage can be guaranteed to be completely secure.

+## 9. Your Choices and Rights

+You can:

+- review or change Apple Health permissions in the Health app or iOS Settings;
+- choose whether to create or share an export;
+- manage or restore App Store purchases through Apple; and
+- delete Simply Heart to remove its locally stored App data.

+Depending on where you live, you may have additional rights regarding personal information, such as rights to access, correct, delete, restrict, or object to certain processing.
+You may contact us to make a request.
+Because we do not maintain accounts and intentionally avoid collecting identifying information, we may not be able to identify diagnostic records as belonging to you.

+## 10. Children's Privacy

+Simply Heart is not directed to children under 13, and we do not knowingly collect personal information from children under 13.
+Apple Health availability and family-account controls may vary by age and region.
+If you believe a child has provided personal information to us, please contact us.

+## 11. Medical Disclaimer

+Simply Heart is intended for general wellness and informational purposes.
+It is not a medical device and does not provide medical advice, diagnosis, monitoring, or treatment.
+Do not use the App for emergencies.
+If you have questions or concerns about your health or heart rate, consult a qualified healthcare professional.

+## 12. International Processing

+If diagnostics are enabled in a future version, Google may process diagnostic information in countries other than the country where you live.
+Those countries may have different data-protection laws.
+Google describes its data-transfer and protection practices in its privacy materials.

+## 13. Changes to This Policy

+We may update this Privacy Policy as Simply Heart changes or as legal requirements evolve.
+We will post the revised policy and update the "Last Updated" date above.
+If a change materially affects how the App handles information, we will provide additional notice where required.

+## 14. Contact Us

+If you have questions, privacy concerns, or requests regarding this Privacy Policy, contact us at:

+**builds.singh@gmail.com**